Chinorin/Count-Down-BirthDay/README.md

 A simple countdown timer to your next birthday, built with **HTML**, **CSS**, and **JavaScript**.

-This countdown will dynamically calculate the remaining time until **December 4th** of this year — perfect for celebrating your special day! 🎂
+This countdown will dynamically calculate the remaining time until **Me Special Day* of this year — perfect for celebrating your special day! 🎂

 ---